Our expertise includes the following Control Room Design/Ergonomics:

 As the Client goes through the iterative process of finalizing the building design, User Centered Design Services will be available for consultation as required.

-This is a good paper on alarm management and HMI design, a reminder that nuisance alarms are a symptom of a bigger problem
+Click here for an excellent article on alarm management and HMI design, a reminder that nuisance alarms are a symptom of a bigger problem